-In order to update $\tt example_database_load$ to maintain an index of inventory item names, all we really need to do is:
+example_database_load uses several utility functions to open and close its databases.
+In order to cause example_database_load to maintain an index of inventory item names, all we really need to do is update the utility functions to:

 1. Create a new database to be used as a secondary database.